Chapter 30 BWV 49 Ich geh und suche mit Verlangen

 C 49 takes the form of a dialogue between Christ and the Soul, and thus declares itself to be a part of an established tradition stretching back well before Bach′s time.
 His own interest in the genre may be noted from the fact that this is the third of four cantatas of dialogue between Christ and the Soul in this cycle.
 Cs 57 (chapter 7) and 32 (chapter 11) portray different perspectives of the evolving union between the two entities and both may be usefully compared with C 49 (a fourth and later dialogue cantata, C 58, is discussed in chapter 35).

 Comparisons of the different structures of the three initial works are illuminative.
 Cs 57 and 32 end with the expected chorale; C 49 does not.
 C 57 brings the two voices together in a recitative, C 32 in an aria.
 C 49 combines them firstly within a recitative/arioso, secondly within a secco recitative and finally in the closing aria which, additionally, includes the (missing?) chorale.
 C 57 commences with the voice of Christ blessing those who resist temptation, thus gaining the ultimate crown.
 C 32 begins with a deeply personal aria, the Soul asking where Jesus may be found and embraced.
-C49 begins with a long and, at times intense, instrumental sinfonia.
+C 49 command attention with a long and, at times intense, instrumental sinfonia.

 It is also fascinating to speculate as to why Bach chose this specific movement to begin this work.
 We know that he was increasingly employing sinfonias in solo or duet cantatas, probably to maintain a level of drive and energy which might otherwise be lacking.
 But why this particular work?
 True, he had rearranged the first two movements of the harpsichord concerto in E (BWV 1053) for C 169, a solo alto cantata for the eighteenth Sunday after Trinity so the score was obviously to hand.
-It also required virtually no reconstruction, the organ taking over the harpsichord part and one oboe added doubling, and playing from, an existing first violin part.
-But it is difficult to believe that Bach ever reused a movement simply because it was ‘convenient’.
+It also required virtually no reconstruction, the organ taking over the harpsichord part and one oboe added doubling, and consequently playing from, an existing first violin part.
+But it is difficult to believe that Bach ever reused a movement simply because it was ′convenient′.
 He would also have declared it to be exactly the right piece for the new context.

 The stark potency of the bass aria takes the listener by surprise.
 It is in the dark and, for the period, extreme key of C#m.
-In fact, no movement is in a key of less than three sharps, a possible reminder, because of the shape of the symbol, to the musicians if not to the congregation, of Christ’s agonies upon the cross.
+In fact, no movement is in a key of less than three sharps, a possible reminder, because of the shape of the symbol, to the musicians if not to the congregation, is of Christ′s agonies upon the cross.
 The obbligato line is played on the organ, a practice Bach had, by now, fully established with his solo alto cantatas.

 And what a tortuous line this is!
-The ritornello theme begins with a restless upward striving, gaining a little respite after the central cadence ((bars 11/12) only to resume its mounting exertions just before the voice enters.
+The ritornello theme begins with a restless upward striving, gaining a little respite after the central cadence (bars 11/12) only to resume its mounting exertions just before the voice enters.

 This is a song of the Bridegroom seeking his Bride, a metaphor for Christ seeking the Soul.
 But this is not a happy, playful seeking out of one′s partner.
 This is a serious matter, suggesting that if the sought-out Soul cannot be found, it will be damned forever.
 The words do not say this explicitly, but the music suggests it strongly.